Shahab Asoodeh

 McMaster University

-I am an Assistant Professor of computer science in the Department of Computing and Software at McMaster University.
+I am an Assistant Professor of computer science in the Department of Computing and Software at McMaster University and a Faculty Affiliate at Vector Institute.
 Before joining McMaster in August 2021, I was a postdoctoral fellow in the School of Engineering and Applied Sciences at Harvard University from 2019 to 2021 and in the Knowledge Lab at University of Chicago from 2017 to 2019.
 I received my Ph.D. in Applied Mathematics from Queen's University in 2017.
 My main research interests are information theory, inference, and statistics, with applications to privacy, fairness, machine learning, and communications engineering.

 Recent Announcements